Kyoto

 ホテル長楽館

-Established in 1909 (Meiji 42) as a guesthouse for distinguished visitors to Kyoto, "Chourakukan" is a nationally designated Important Cultural Property.
-Today, it operates as a boutique hotel, complemented by a new annex housing six guest rooms, offering a private and personalized style of hospitality.
-From the guest rooms and viewing spaces, cultural landmarks such as Heian Jingu can be seen, along with seasonal landscapes that shift throughout the year.
-In winter, the gentle glow of a wood-burning fireplace creates a warm and restful atmosphere.
-In June 2025, the property will join "Small Luxury Hotels of the World (SLH)," a collection of independent luxury hotels around the globe.
+Built in 1909 as a guesthouse for distinguished visitors to Kyoto, "Chourakukan" is a nationally designated Important Cultural Property.
+Now operated as a boutique hotel with an annex containing six guest rooms, the property offers attentive service within an intimate setting.
+From the guest rooms and viewing spaces, cultural landmarks such as Heian Shrine and seasonal scenery can be seen, while in winter, the gentle glow of the wood-burning fireplace creates a warm atmosphere.
+In June 2025, the hotel joined "SLH (Small Luxury Hotels of the World)," a collection of distinctive independent hotels.

 ザ ロイヤルパークホテル 京都梅小路